FSLART/lart_bms/README.md

 - Cell balancing commands
 - Bootloader jump command

-## Precharge sequence

-The precharge module controls the high-voltage startup sequence:

-1. Open all contactors
-2. Close AIR-
-3. Close precharge contactor
-4. Check current and bus voltage
-5. Close AIR+
-6. Open precharge contactor
-7. Keep checking contactor feedback

-If something is wrong, the firmware opens the contactors and enters a safe state.

 ## Cell balancing

 Balancing is passive and controlled through the ADBMS6830 discharge outputs.

 The firmware:

-- Finds the lowest valid cell voltage in the pack
+- Finds the lowest valid cell voltage in the Accumulator
 - Compares every cell against that minimum
 - Enables discharge on cells that are too high
-- Stops balancing when the cells are inside the configured deadband
+- Stops balancing when the cells are inside the configured delta

 ## Fault handling